graygooglitch/jimbos-big-naturals/README.md

 ## Mac

 I don't have experience with this platform, sorry :( Hopefully you can find some way to open the Balatro exe and follow the steps above.

+## Steamodder/Malverk

+For experienced Balatro modders, someone is currently working on a Big Naturals pack for Malverk (a texture pack manager for Steamodder).
+Stay tuned!

 # I want to look at the boobie jokers without downloading the mod.
 Can you put the art here?
 Sure can! **Spoilers for Balatro**, though - it's all the jokers in the game!